GitPay

 How to invoice clients from GitHub (step-by-step)

-This guide walks through a practical workflow from merged PR → invoice → payment, with less friction than typing everything from memory.
+This guide walks merged PR → invoice → payment with less friction than billing from memory alone.

 Why invoicing GitHub work is harder than it should be